hangjoo/cartoonGAN_pytorch/readme.md

 ### _"./Train/Pretraining":_

-The intermediate results and weght files created during the pre-training process are saved.
+The intermediate results and weight files created during the pre-training process are saved.

 ### _"./Train/Training":_

-The intermediate validatino results and weght files(every 5 epoch) created during the main-training process are saved.
+The intermediate validation results and weight files(every 5 epoch) created during the main-training process are saved.

 ## How to train models